 Education and Work

-Since 2007, I have worked in mental health care, with children, students, adults and the elderly.
-After graduating from the University of Mass-Boston in 2001 with my bachelors, I worked in Obstetrics and Gynecology research at the University of California, San Francisco.
-I relocated to New York City and began working in homeless outreach.
-I then took a position in the Department of Anesthesiology at New York Presbyterian Hospital-Cornell coordinating research on maternal health and pain management.
+I attended the University of Massachusetts-Boston where I studied psychology and sociology, minoring in women’s studies.
+Upon completion, I worked in the Obstetrics and Gynecology department at the University of California-San Francisco doing research on a prenatal testing tool and assessing quality of life in women with severe menstrual pain and bleeding.
+I relocated to New York City, taking a position in the Department of Anesthesiology at New York Presbyterian Hospital-Cornell coordinating research on maternal health and pain management.
 Later, I transferred to the hospital’s Department of Psychiatry to manage a National Institute of Mental Health project on the genetics of anorexia and a clinical trial focused on treating binge eating disorder.

-I received my doctorate in clinical psychology at Nova Southeastern University, where I focused on a variety of individual and group interventions for adults.
+I received my doctorate in clinical psychology at Nova Southeastern University, where I focused on a variety of individual and group interventions.
 There I received the Dean’s Leadership Award as well as a grant to complete my dissertation on acceptance of the HPV vaccine within the Latino community.
+My findings exposed another facet of racial inequality within healthcare.

-I completed my internship at SUNY Upstate Medical University in 2011, where I furthered my training in adult clinical interventions and supervised medical students in psychiatry.
+I completed my internship at SUNY-Upstate Medical University, where I furthered my training in adult clinical interventions and supervised medical students in psychiatry.
 My post-doctoral work was completed at Hobart and Williams Colleges.
 As the alcohol and drugs (AOD) coordinator, I created and developed an AOD assessment, intervention protocol and was responsible for training faculty and students in crisis intervention.